 Principle Explanation Project Implementation Information, communication, and transparency It goes without saying that information, communication, and transparency are crucial for the success of any intervention.
 Another key aspect of effective communication is the use of understandable, culturally appropriate communication methods.
 There is little point in communicating in a language that is not well understood or using expressions or concepts that the other party is unfamiliar with or may not interpret in the same way (for example, using a proverb to clarify something, but it is interpreted literally, leading to a misunderstanding).
 Within the 1 st phase where communication and project socialization are the topic, communities will be able to express their preferred communication methods and protocols.
 Based on the mutually agreed channels, methods and protocols, all parties must adhere throughout the project's lifetime.
 Effective participation This concerns effective participation, which means involvement by the community where they can make a substantial contribution and/or have a genuine impact.
 The purpose of having a community engagement plan is to have the communities involved and have their opinions for and in every step of the progress.
 Trust Another fundamental principle to be observed when working with indigenous and tribal communities is the establishment or reinforcement of mutual trust.
 When a good trust relationship exists, cooperation and communication will proceed smoothly and quickly, and project partners will indeed be seen as mutual partners rather than just "service providers" or "recipients."
 Trust is also a crucial aspect of information exchange.
 Information that comes to or goes from a trusted person will be much more profound and will also resonate more.
 By establishing relationships between different key players and to have the communication methods, channels, guidelines, is a step towards gaining trust, if not, growing the trust.
 By holding true to agreements, is to ensure trust.
-Cultural sensitivity It is essential for every intervention to be culturally sensitive because otherwise, they can be perceived as unpleasant or even intrusive, or as attempts to ignore or promote cultural assimilation.
-This can apply to thematic activities within a project (e.g., providing health education in a culturally sensitive manner) but also to the intervention process, especially the interaction among project stakeholders.
-To be culturally sensitive, it is necessary, or at the very least, beneficial, to understand certain key aspects of the culture of the involved communities.
-One of these aspects is the collective approach that indigenous and tribal societies typically have.
-For instance, community interest, rather than individual interest, is the standard against which a project/intervention will be evaluated.
-Decision-making can be an iterative community process involving various segments of the village community, and Understanding the Indigenous culture plays an important role on how the project progresses.
-Especially for local capacity building, awareness and communication needs to be adapted to their way of living - best practices will be adapted from the communities' partners, NGO's and CBO's.

 Principle Explanation Project Implementation multiple steps may be required that are not always visible to an outsider.
 Gender sensitivity A gender-sensitive approach is sometimes underdeveloped in development interventions, especially when it comes to culturally appropriate gender perspectives.
 Cultural appropriateness should be consistently considered, even in matters related to gender, because "Western" norms and procedures are not always directly applicable in indigenous or tribal communities (the norm or value itself may be universal, but the process of adhering to that norm might differ from an urban setting where the focus is on an individual approach rather than social collectiveness).
 The results from ACT's social risk and impact analysis have shown interest from women to participate actively in the energy, water, and telecommunication projects.

 Age sensitivity Like the gender-sensitive approach, there may be instances where it is necessary to create specific conditions or circumstances to facilitate effective participation and empowerment of various age groups, either as additional or specifically incorporated activities.
 In addition to ensuring effective participation in a project or intervention, it is also important to examine the potential positive and especially the potential negative impacts of a project or intervention on different age groups.
 An activity or project may be beneficial for one group but detrimental to another.
-Not only will gender equality be addressed, but it is also important to be inclusive of men and women, of all ages, with utmost consideration of what they are capable of.
+Not only will gender equality be addressed, but it is also important to be inclusive of men and women, of all ages, with utmost consideration of what they are capable of. ----------------- --- ---